LabyMod/labymod4-api-wiki/docs/pages/addon/setup/setup.md

 ## Understanding the Basics
-Head to `core\src\main\java` in your root project folder.
+Head to `core/src/main/java` in your root project folder.
 You'll find some examples, starting with the main addon class: `ExampleAddon`.

 ### The Main Class